noeddi2be/x-gains/README.md

 # ☕️ Use Case: X-Gains

-We have created a fitness tracker where users can create an account, <br>
-log in, add & modify workouts and track their activities and exercises. <br>
+We have created a fitness tracker where users can create an account, log in, add & modify workouts and track their activities and exercises.
-The data is persisted in an H2 in-memory database and deployed on Render <br>
-in a Docker container.
+The data is persisted in an H2 in-memory database and deployed on Render in a Docker container.

 ---

-The application was created using an MVC design pattern. <br>
+The application was created using an MVC design pattern.
 The application is divided into different layers:
 - Presentation Layer: Frontend (Built with Budibase), Controller classes
 - Application Layer: Service classes